 Metz Culinary Management

 Dining services provides well-balanced and nutritional meals in a pleasant dining atmosphere where students can relax with friends.
 Resident students have a variety of meal plan options.
-Flex dollars associated with each plan can be used at any Metz Culinary Management Dining facility (Mund Dining Hall, InterMetzo, and the Dutchmen Den).
+Flex dollars associated with each plan can be used at any Metz Culinary Management Dining facility (Mund Dining Hall, InterMetzo, Dutchmen Den, and Library Coffee Bar).
 Additional flex dollars can be purchased from Metz in $50 increments throughout the semester.

 Resident students who come to the Office of Student Affairs to inquire about changes after the deadline each semester will be handled on a case-by-case basis until the second Friday of the semester, in the following manner: Students will not be permitted to change their flex dollar amount, but will be permitted to change their base meal plan (Gold/Silver/Bronze).
 Within this same period during the first semester, first-year students can only change and choose from the New Student Gold or Silver level plans for their first semester, and select any base meal plan for their second semester.